Cherry Venture: Removal

 In December 1985, the ship's stainless steel propeller was removed by Bill, Tony and Bruce Dunne of Caloundra, using a thermal lance.
 It was later restored by the Rainbow Beach Business and Tourism Association and mounted as a monument in the township.

 In late 2006, it was announced that the wreck would be broken up due to the increasing danger posed by its deterioration, including exposed asbestos in the engine room.

 The removal process, which necessitated cordoning off a section of public highway which runs along the beach next to the wreck, began on 13 February 2007.

-2013: The hull reappears
+The hull revealed

 After the demolition of the wreck in 2007, the state government ordered the site to be covered by sand for the safety of visitors.
 In 2013, Cyclone Oswald and other local storms caused severe erosion which removed the layer of sand above the remains of the hull.
 That sparked further tourism because the wreck was, and still is, a special example of Australia's shipping history.

+The hull was revealed again in 2018.